daichaoyi/daichaoyi.github.io/_posts/2019-02-15-deep-learning.md

 Focal loss function: address imbalanced dataset, for example, impose more weight on the hard sample, and lower wegith on the simple sample.

+Saliency map is a local gradient-based backpropagation interpretation method.
+Although saliency maps are mostly used for interpreting CNNs.
+For Gradcam can highlight the areas that has great contribution in classification of the image by projecting back the weights of the output on the convolutional feature maps.
+In Gradcam, the gradients of the target score (the logit for the objective classes) flow into the final convolutional layer.
+We compute the importance score based on gradients and highlight the important areas in classifications.